VowpalWabbit/py-vowpal-wabbit-next/README.md

 [![Documentation Status](https://readthedocs.org/projects/py-vowpalwabbit-next/badge/?version=latest)](https://py-vowpalwabbit-next.readthedocs.io/en/latest/?badge=latest)

-These are parallel bindings to the existing set of Python bindings for VW.
-These serve as a place to experiment with a new Python API as well as replace Boost Python with PyBind11 as the glue.
+These are a new set of bindings for VowpalWabbit.
+Parity with the existing bindings is not a goal of this project as it is an opportunity for a clean slate and opportunity to rethink old decisions.
 The interfaces here are all subject to change so be prepared for things to change if you use this library.
-Note: parity with the existing bindings is not a goal of this project.

 ## Goals

-- Fully typed
+- Fully typed and documented
 - All artifacts automatically build in CI
 - ...